Culture of Tunisia: Hamsa

 The hamsa (خمسة, also romanized khamsa), is a palm-shaped amulet popular in Tunisia and more generally in the Maghreb and commonly used in jewelry and wall hangings.
 Depicting the open right hand, an image recognized and used as a sign of protection in many times throughout history, the hamsa is believed to provide defense against the evil eye.
 It has been theorized that its origins lie in Carthage (modern-day Tunisia) and may have been associated with the Goddess Tanit.

 Sign of Tanit

-The sign of Tanit is an anthropomorph symbol present on many archaeological remains of the Punic Civilization.
+The sign of Tanit is an anthropomorph symbol present on many archaeological remains of the Ancient Carthage Civilization.
 Both the symbol and the name of the goddess Tanit, are still frequently used within Tunisian culture such as with the tradition of Omek Tannou or the grand film prize of the Tanit d'or.
-Some scholars also relate the name of the capital Tunis and by extant the one of the modern country and its people to the Phoenician goddess Tanith ('Tanit or Tanut), as many ancient cities were named after patron deities.
+Some scholars also relate the name of the capital Tunis and by extant that of the modern country and its people to the Carthaginian goddess Tanith ('Tanit or Tanut), as many ancient cities were named after patron deities.